canonical/real-time-ubuntu-docs/docs/how-to/cpu-boot-configs.rst

 Scheduler ticks are also pointless for a CPU with only one task: it has no other tasks for a scheduler to switch to.
-Isolate such "adaptive-ticks CPUs", to veto scheduler ticks for them (and, at the same time, for tickless CPUs) configure the following kernel command line parameters:
+Isolate such "adaptive-ticks CPUs", to veto scheduler ticks for them (and, at the same time, for tickless CPUs) configure the following kernel command-line parameters:

 ``nohz=on nohz_full=<CPU list>``